fatchur/Google-Cloud-Note/ml_engine/README.md

 - Google auth client : `pip3 install --upgrade oauth2client`

-### B. MUST REMEMBER
+### B. MUST BE REMEMBER
 All batch sizes of tensorflow graph **should be unknown** (None)

 ### C. Standard ML-Engine Training
-This standard training result is a ready to berved model in ml-engine without additional steps. so the model is:
+The standard training result is ready to berved model in ml-engine without additional steps.
 - [x] already in ML-Engine standard format
 - [x] Must strong enough in tensorflow estimator